Murti: Role in worship

-Devotional (bhakti movement) practices centered on cultivating a deep and personal bond of love with God, often expressed and facilitated with one or more murti, and includes individual or community hymns, japa or singing (bhajan, kirtan or aarti).
-Acts of devotion, in major temples particularly, are structured on treating the murti as the manifestation of a revered guest, and the daily routine can include awakening the murti in the morning and making sure that it "is washed, dressed, and garlanded."
+Devotional (bhakti movement) practices are centered on cultivating a deep and personal bond of love with God, often expressed and facilitated with one or more murti, and includes individual or community hymns, japa or singing (bhajan, kirtan or arti).
+Acts of devotion, in major temples particularly, are structured on treating the murti as the manifestation of a revered guest, and the daily routine can include awakening the murti in the morning and ensuring that it "is washed, dressed, and garlanded."
 In Vaishnavism, the building of a temple for the murti is considered an act of devotion, but non-murti symbolism is also common wherein the aromatic tulsi plant or Saligrama is an aniconic reminder of the spiritualism in Vishnu.
-These puja rituals with the murti correspond to ancient cultural practices for a beloved guest, and the murti is welcomed, taken care of, and then requested to retire.
+These puja rituals offered to the murti correspond to ancient cultural practices for a beloved guest, and the murti is welcomed, taken care of, and then requested to retire.

-An image in Hinduism cannot be equated with a deity and the object of worship is the divine whose power is inside the image, and the image is not the object of worship itself, Hindus believe everything is worthy of worship as it contains divine energy emanating from the one god.
+An image in Hinduism cannot be equated with a deity, and the object of worship is the divine, whose power is inside the image, and the image is not the object of worship itself, Hindus believe everything is worthy of worship because it contains divine energy emanating from the one god.
 According to the Agamas, the bimba murti (स्थूलमूर्ति / बिम्बमूर्ति) is different from the mantra murti (मन्त्रमूर्ति) from the perspective of rituals, gestures, hymns and offerings.

-Some Hindu denominations like Arya Samaj and Satya Mahima Dharma reject idol worship.
+Some Hindu denominations, like Arya Samaj and Satya Mahima Dharma, reject idol worship.

 Modes of worshipping

 Worship of a murti involves various modes and rituals.
 Before a murti is worshipped, a ritual known as prana pratishta is conducted.
 This ritual is performed to invoke the presence of the god or goddess into the physical form of the murti.
 In temples, this ceremony is a one-time event for a specific murti.
 In domestic rituals, the deity is invited to reside in the murti through avahana (invocation) each time a puja is conducted and then dispersed back at the end of the puja.
-Adorning a murti is mode that allows devotees to express love for the deity and visually and experientially connect with the nature of the god or goddess.
+Adorning a murti is a mode that allows devotees to express love for the deity and visually and experientially connect with the nature of the god or goddess.
 In worship at a temple, the significant moment is when the adorned murti is revealed, and worshippers take darshan by witnessing the fully adorned murti.